AlexHaible/medals/README.md

 # phpBB 3.1 Extension - Medals

 ## Description
-Allows you to give a user up to three medals!
+Allows you to give a user up to ten medals!

 ## Installation